Multilingual Keyword Research: A Step-by-Step Guide to Conducting It Like a Pro

 Step 1: Keyword extraction from the source text (in the source language)

 The goal of this step is to create a “keyword term base.”
-It might be the case that your client provides you with this list, so you’ve got a head start.
-If not, then you need to take a look at the source text and identify which words or phrases in it could be good keywords.
+It might be the case that the client provides the SEO translator with this list, so they’ve got a head start.
+If not, then the SEO translator needs to take a look at the source text and identify which words or phrases in it could be good keywords.

 Step 2: Compilation of seed keywords in the target language